 The short answer here is: Unfortunately not.

 But that doesn’t mean pet insurance companies will deny coverage for your pet if they have an ailment like cancer or hip dysplasia before applying.
 It just means that the plan you get won’t cover costs that are directly related to the condition they had been diagnosed with before you signed them up.
-So while treatment for diabetes is covered under a basic policy, you’ll only be reimbursed for eligible costs if your pet started showing signs of diabetes after your policy was already active.
+So while treatment for diabetes resulting from obesity is covered under a basic policy, you’ll only be reimbursed for eligible costs if your pet started showing signs of diabetes after your policy was already active.

 This is one reason that pet health insurance companies require that you submit recent medical records while applying for a policy.
 If you want a whole lot more info about pre-existing conditions, we’ve got you.

 Are there other coverage packages I can add on to my pet insurance policy?